philipshih/telederm_snapcheck/manuscript.md

 Table 2.
 Performance shifts when synthetic defects are present.
 Metrics are limited by the small number of urgent cases within each defect cohort.

 ![Figure 3.
 Defect-driven urgent miss and deferral rates before and after quality gating.](reports/figures/figure3_defect_impact.png)
 *Figure 3.
-Top eight synthetic defects ranked by urgent miss reduction.
-Left panel shows miss rates; right panel shows urgent deferral rates for the same defects.*
+Top eight synthetic defects ranked by urgent miss reduction.*

 While calibration for brightness, contrast, noise, and framing thresholds remained fixed at 1.0, the test-set rows still show sizeable deferral rates because every urgent images with these synthetic defects also carried at least one additional trigger.
 Retake actions for images with these deficits therefore inherit from co-occurring image quality deficits rather than the fixed threshold itself.